 Your AC needs some time to reset its internal circuit breaker after a power outage.
 It may seem like an eternity at the time of the event, but during the 30 minute trial, the internal breaker in your air conditioner is trying to reset.
 That’s why it’s so important to keep the thermostat in the “off” position during this time, because the internal breaker cannot reset if the thermostat is calling for cooling.

 Step 4: Turn The Thermostat to “Cool”

 After you’ve waited the alloted time, turn the thermostat back to “cool,” and it should kick your air conditioning back on.
 Be sure the temperature setting is at least 5 degrees below the room temperature so the thermostat can call for cooling from your AC unit.

 Step 5: Call An Service Provider If These Steps Didn’t Help

 If doing this didn’t help, you may have a bigger problem at your hands.
 It’s best to figure this out as soon as possible, so you can get a technician out at the earliest time.
 The problem may be deeper and more dangerous than what you believe, and in times like that, it’s always best to leave the handy work to the professionals.

-We have licensed HVAC technicians on hand for your every need and can do all the necessary routine maintenance to repair any small hidden problems before they become big costly ones.
-If you feel like you have a problem with your HVAC unit, call us at 864-334-8966 or schedule a service online.
+We have licensed HVAC technicians on hand for your every need from routine maintenance to greenville sc air conditioning repair.
+If you feel like you have a problem with your HVAC unit, call us at 864-517-1251 or schedule a service online.
 Your needs are our demands and we will get everything working properly again for you.
 We also handle plumbing, electrical, and drain services, so even if you have more than one problem, don’t hesitate to ask us!